NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 2. Add a new `allImportedDerivations` top-level attribute.
    This *must* be buildable with `enableImportFromDerivation = false`.
-   It *must* have in its runtime closure any derivation output that Nixpkgs with `enableImportFromDerivation = true` imports.
+   It *must* have in its run-time closure any derivation output that Nixpkgs with `enableImportFromDerivation = true` imports.
+   \(CI will verify these conditions as described in the next subsection.\)

-3. Any code vendored in Nixpkgs must correspond to code produced in a derivation, so the code can be mechanistically re-vendored.
+3. Any code vendored in Nixpkgs *must* correspond to code produced in an imported derivation, so the code can be mechanistically re-vendored.
+   We should write tests that each pair of vendored and computed derivations are the same.

 ## Hydra policy